 But in context this is the life of the resurrection.
 The ultimate source of this life is the Father, but the Son has been granted to have this life because he must suffer as the Son of Man and be raised from the dead in order, on the one hand, to exercise judgment, and on the other, to raise the righteous from their tombs.
 John’s christology appears at this point, at least, to be underpinned by the same apocalyptic narrative that we find elsewhere in the New Testament.

 Jesus is not raised because of any intrinsic life that he had “in himself”.
 He is raised as a new creation, from the dead, by the power of the Holy Spirit (cf. 1 Cor.
 15:45; Rom.
 1:4).
 The Romans passage highlights the connection between divine sonship and the resurrection.

 This, of course, is just one passage, though seemingly an important one for the argument.
-Others might be considered—though don’t count on there being a Part 2.
+Others might be considered.
 But I will venture to say here that it is unreasonable to expect scripture to provide support for a doctrine that was devised by the early church to solve a metaphysical problem of its own making.